 There are lots of great videos on the Internet nowadays about the importance of rescuing and taking care of homeless animals.
 If you have a great video to share with us, please send us a link to it.
 As always, thanks for helping us get out the news about our fur friends at Prairie Paws Rescue!

 Featured Pet of the Week

-For a full list of animals available for adoption at Prairie Paws Rescue, visit our PetFinder page.
+To read more about Marley, and for a full list of animals available for adoption at Prairie Paws Rescue, visit our PetFinder page.